mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Krita isn’t much fun without a pressure sensitive tablet.
 If the tablet has been properly configured, Krita should work out of the box.

-On Windows, you need to either install the Wintab drivers for your tablet, or enable the :guilabel:`Windows 8+ Pointer Input` option in Krita's settings.
+On Windows, you need to either install the WinTab drivers for your tablet, or enable the :guilabel:`Windows 8+ Pointer Input` option in Krita's settings.

 You can find a community curated list of tablets supported by krita :ref:`here <list_supported_tablets>`.